Overview of the Examples

 - Incorrect recalculations of weight and balance can result in incorrect CG and potential for overloading; accurately recalculate weight and balance with any changes.

-- Not accounting for changes in weight distribution can cause incorrect CG and potential for exceeding CG limits; follow proper loading procedures and ensure all weight changes are accounted for before flight.
+- Failing to account for changes in weight distribution can lead to an incorrect CG and a potential violation of CG limits; follow proper loading procedures and ensure that all weight changes are accounted for before flight.

 Airspace Classes and Associated Requirements and Limitations